sanasam/nagios_monitoring/README.md

     In the intallation configuration setting , follow the below steps\
         1. Click all the option including  " allow all user to write config file" <img width="303" alt="Installation1" src="https://user-images.githubusercontent.com/48834323/111865063-c6e01b00-898a-11eb-9238-b7bd9567b452.png">)\ and then click Next\
         2. The next pop-up window will show to allow the host.\
             a.
 We can give the host ip address here.
-If  we provide the host IP address , then the NSvclient only monitor that pparticular ip address
+If  we provide the host IP address , then the NSclient only monitor that particular ip address
             b.
 We can leave it blank.
 The NSclient will monitor all the available id address\
             c.
 Leave the password blank as per now.
 We can add if required\
         Refer the below image for other ramaining  options.\